ahanba/hiatus/README.markdown

    Detects missing or added tags.
 Note that hiatus cannot detect inline SDLXLIFF tags accurately.

 + **Length**
-   Length of source and target are different more/less than +/- 50%
+   Length of source and target segments are different more/less than +/- 50%

 + **Skipped Translation, Blank**
-   Reports errors if target segment is blank, or source and target segments are same.
+   Reports errors if a target segment is blank, or source and target segments are same.

 + **Alphanumeric Strings in Target but NOT in Source** (Defined as **unsourced**)
    Valid only when **target** is non-Alphabet language (i.e. Japanese, Chinese, Korean...).